rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 as `Vec<HandleUntyped>` or `Vec<Handle<T>>`.
 This is an alternative to loading folders, which is not supported on the web.
 You can now track the loading progress of your assets with [iyes_progress] and build loading bars.
-Integrating with [iyes_loopless], gives you some benefits of stageless scheduling in current Bevy.
+Integrating with [iyes_loopless] gives you some benefits of stageless scheduling in current Bevy.
 Additionally, the loading of assets fields without attributes was improved.
 It now uses the `FromWorld` trait instead of `Default`.